 Also read: The best cheap GoPro deals for filmmakers

 10. Canon PowerShot SX620 HS

-Despite its beefy focal range, Canon has designed the camera with svelte body that will still slip inside your pocket without any bother.
-This makes it great for those after a basic travel camera that’s as happy to home in on far-off details as it will capture sweeping landscapes, and with Wi-Fi and NFC on board you can quickly get your creations out into the wider world without hassle.
+Despite its beefy focal range, Canon has designed the camera with a svelte body that will still slip inside your pocket without any bother.
+This makes it great for those after a basic travel camera that’s as happy to hone in on far-off details as it will capture sweeping landscapes.
+And with Wi-Fi and NFC on board, you can quickly get your creations out into the wider world without hassle.

 The best camera phone for creatives.